Dima-diep/sudopass/README.md

 OS system = Termux

-For starting, edit chpass.rb (give your, new pass) and run it
+For starting, edit chpass.py (give your, new pass) and run it

-$ ruby chpass.rb
+$ python3 chpass.py

 (For later, if you runned addition-root, run unadd.sh and edit chpass.rb with sudo)